Heart of Vilas County: Bike Over 50 Miles of Paved Trail

 Location: There are many parking areas along the trail.
-The main trailhead in Boulder Junction is next to the Chamber of Commerce on Hwy M. Please refer to the map for additional parking areas.
+A prime parking location in Boulder Junction is at the Sports and Recreation Park next to the Chamber office on Hwy M. Please refer to the map for additional parking areas.

 Specific mileage for segments of the trail is as follows:

 Boulder Junction to Nichols Lake Road: 2.2 miles, flat terrain